-A plantation relic once owned by a Founding Father is a National Park Service site.
-Enjoy the grounds, historic cottage, exhibits, film, museum shop, and programs.
-Free entry.
+A plantation relic once owned by a Founding Father is a National Park Service site with grounds, historic house, exhibits, film, museum shop, and programs.
+Free.
+Open Wed-Sun.

 Begin your Charleston experience where English settlers established the first permanent European colony in Carolina.
 See a 17th-century tall ship replica, cannons and a zoo!

-A historic park with camellias and azaleas in bloom in spring, roses bloom in the summer; 1-mile nature trail; Charleston's mounted horse patrol stables nearby.
+A historic park with camellias and azaleas in bloom in spring, roses bloom in the summer; 1-mile nature trail.

 This peaceful park offers unprecedented views of Charleston Harbor and Fort Sumter.
 A look back across the street promises fantastic images of beautiful Charleston mansions.